-I am a doctoral candidate in the Departments of Political Science and Urban Studies & Planning at MIT.
-I examine political representation, policy responsiveness to partisan politics, and the development and implications of elite and public attitudes for political conflict and policy outcomes, with a particular focus on state politics and environmental policy.
+Welcome!
+I am a post-doctoral associate with the Yale Program on Climate Change Communication.
+My research examines political representation, policy responsiveness to partisan politics, and the development and implications of elite and public attitudes for political conflict and policy outcomes, with a particular focus on state politics and environmental policy.
 In my quantitative work, I assess the behavioral and institutional mechanisms by which partisan polarization and nationalization affect public policy in the American states.
 In my qualitative work, I study the politics of interpretation: how do political actors perceive, portray, and evaluate political issues, problems, and proposals, and what are the implications for policy outcomes?
 Read more about my research and work experience in this student spotlight feature from MIT News.

-I grew up in Birmingham, AL, and earned a B.A. at the University of Virginia and Masters degrees in environmental policy and urban planning from the University of Michigan.
+I earned my PhD from MIT's Departments of Political Science and Urban Studies & Planning.
+Prior to that adventure, I grew up in Birmingham, AL, and earned a B.A. at the University of Virginia and Masters degrees in environmental policy and urban planning from the University of Michigan.
 Between undergrad and grad school I served as a Peace Corps Volunteer in Honduras and worked with the Federal Trade Commission's Bureau of Consumer Protection and Office of International Affairs.
 If I'm away from my desk you'll likely find me in the mountains.